Dagmawi-Kebede/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ./13-change_group , change the group owner to school for the file hello.

 ./100-change_owner_and_group , change the owner to vincent and the group to staff for all the files and directories in the working directory.

+./101-symbolic_link_permissions , change the owner and the group owner of _ hello to vincent and staff respectively.